 The right location to study Literary Studies

-Leiden University's Faculty of Humanities is consistently ranked among the top 30 Humanities faculties worldwide in the THE World University Ranking.
+This year The Times Higher Education Supplement ranked Leiden University 21st in the world for the study of Arts and Humanities.
+Leiden University's Faculty of Humanities is also consistently ranked among the top 30 Humanities faculties worldwide in the THE World University Ranking.
 At Leiden University, the oldest university in the Netherlands, you can access the best teaching staff, the latest research, and a wealth of resources found nowhere else in the world.
 With Leiden’s world famous collections of original manuscripts and periodicals, you have the literary world at your fingertips.

 Our expertise